Quick Answer

 What is Medicare and who qualifies for it?

-Medicare is a federal health insurance program for Americans aged 65 and older, as well as younger individuals with qualifying disabilities or certain conditions like End-Stage Renal Disease (ESRD).
+Medicare is a federal health insurance program for Americans aged 65 and older, plus younger individuals with qualifying disabilities or certain conditions like End-Stage Renal Disease (ESRD).
 It is administered by the Centers for Medicare and Medicaid Services (CMS) and funded through payroll taxes, premiums, and general federal revenue.
-Over 65 million Americans are currently enrolled in the program.
+Over 65 million Americans are currently enrolled.

 When should I sign up for Medicare?

-You should begin researching enrollment at age 64 and sign up during your 7-month Initial Enrollment Period — which starts 3 months before the month you turn 65 and ends 3 months after.
-If you are already receiving Social Security benefits, you will be automatically enrolled in Part A and Part B. If not, you must actively apply through the Social Security Administration (SSA) or Medicare.gov.
+Start researching at age 64 and sign up during your 7-month Initial Enrollment Period, which opens 3 months before the month you turn 65 and closes 3 months after.
+If you already receive Social Security benefits, the SSA will enroll you in Part A and Part B automatically.
+If not, apply through SSA or Medicare.gov before the window closes.

 What happens if I miss my Medicare enrollment deadline?

-Missing your enrollment deadline without a qualifying exception will result in permanent late enrollment penalties.
+Missing the deadline without a qualifying exception results in permanent late enrollment penalties.
 Part B adds 10% to your monthly premium for every 12-month period you were eligible but did not enroll.
 Part D adds 1% of the national base beneficiary premium for every month of delay.
-These penalties typically last for the life of your coverage.
+Per KFF, both penalties typically last for the life of your coverage.

 What is the difference between Original Medicare and Medicare Advantage?

-Original Medicare (Parts A and B) is administered directly by the federal government and allows you to see any provider that accepts Medicare nationwide.
-Medicare Advantage (Part C) is offered by private insurers like UnitedHealthcare, Humana, and Aetna under contract with CMS, and typically restricts you to a network of providers.
-Medicare Advantage often includes extra benefits like dental, vision, and hearing coverage, but may require prior authorization for certain services.
+Original Medicare (Parts A and B) is administered directly by CMS and lets you see any provider that accepts Medicare nationwide.
+Medicare Advantage (Part C) is offered by private insurers, including UnitedHealthcare, Humana, and Aetna, under contract with CMS, and restricts you to a network of providers.
+Advantage plans often include dental, vision, and hearing benefits, but many require prior authorization for specialist care that Original Medicare does not require.

 Does Medicare cover prescription drugs?

-Yes, but not automatically under Original Medicare.
-Prescription drug coverage requires enrollment in a standalone Part D plan or a Medicare Advantage plan that includes drug coverage.
-Plans are offered by private insurers and vary in which drugs (formulary) they cover and at what cost.
-Failing to enroll in Part D when first eligible results in a permanent monthly penalty of 1% per month of delay.
+Not automatically under Original Medicare.
+Prescription drug coverage requires a standalone Part D plan or a Medicare Advantage plan that includes drug coverage.
+Plans are offered by private insurers and vary in which drugs they cover (the formulary) and at what cost.
+Failing to enroll in Part D when first eligible results in a permanent monthly penalty of 1% per month of delay, as outlined by CMS.

 What does Medicare not cover?

-Medicare does not cover long-term custodial care, routine dental care, routine vision exams and eyeglasses, hearing aids, or most personal care services for daily living activities.
-These are significant out-of-pocket expenses for many seniors.
+Medicare does not cover long-term custodial care, routine dental care, routine vision exams and eyeglasses, hearing aids, or most personal care services for daily living.
+These are substantial out-of-pocket expenses for many seniors.
 The Administration for Community Living (ACL) recommends planning for these costs through long-term care insurance or dedicated savings well before reaching age 65.

 What is Medigap and do I need it?

-Medigap, also called Medicare Supplement insurance, is private coverage that fills the cost-sharing gaps left by Original Medicare, such as copayments, coinsurance, and deductibles.
-Plans are standardized under federal law and labeled Plan A through Plan N. The best time to enroll is during your 6-month Medigap Open Enrollment Period, which starts when you turn 65 and are enrolled in Part B, because insurers cannot deny coverage or charge higher rates based on your health during this window.
+Medigap (Medicare Supplement insurance) is private coverage that fills the cost-sharing gaps Original Medicare leaves, such as copayments, coinsurance, and deductibles.
+Plans are standardized under federal law, labeled Plan A through Plan N, and regulated by state insurance departments and the NAIC.
+Enroll during your 6-month Medigap Open Enrollment Period (starting when you turn 65 and are enrolled in Part B), because insurers cannot deny coverage or charge higher rates based on health during that window.

 What is IRMAA and how does it affect my Medicare costs?

-IRMAA stands for Income-Related Monthly Adjustment Amount.
-It is an additional charge applied to Part B and Part D premiums for higher-income beneficiaries.
-The SSA calculates IRMAA using your Modified Adjusted Gross Income (MAGI) from two years prior.
-If your income has dropped significantly due to a life event such as retirement or divorce, you can file an appeal with the SSA to have your IRMAA recalculated based on more recent income data.
+IRMAA (Income-Related Monthly Adjustment Amount) is an additional charge on Part B and Part D premiums for higher-income beneficiaries.
+The SSA calculates it using your Modified Adjusted Gross Income (MAGI) from two years prior.
+If your income dropped significantly due to retirement, divorce, or another qualifying life event, you can file an appeal with the SSA to have your IRMAA bracket recalculated using more recent income data.

 Can Medicare penalties ever be waived?

 Yes, in limited circumstances.
-If you can demonstrate that a federal government error, such as misinformation from an SSA representative or administrative record mishandling, caused your late enrollment, you may qualify for Equitable Relief through CMS.
-You must document the error thoroughly, including the names of representatives spoken to, dates, and a summary of conversations.
-The State Health Insurance Assistance Program (SHIP) can assist you in building this case at no cost.
+If a federal government error, such as misinformation from an SSA representative or administrative record mishandling, caused your late enrollment, you may qualify for Equitable Relief through the CMS enrollment correction process.
+Document everything: names of representatives, dates, and conversation summaries.
+The State Health Insurance Assistance Program (SHIP) can help build that case at no cost.

 Is Medicare available to people under 65?

 Yes.
-Individuals under 65 can qualify for Medicare if they have received Social Security Disability Insurance (SSDI) benefits for at least 24 months, have been diagnosed with End-Stage Renal Disease (ESRD), or have Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, for which Medicare begins immediately upon disability benefit approval.
+Individuals under 65 qualify if they have received Social Security Disability Insurance (SSDI) benefits for at least 24 months, have been diagnosed with End-Stage Renal Disease (ESRD), or have Amyotrophic Lateral Sclerosis (ALS), for which Medicare begins immediately upon disability benefit approval.
 These younger beneficiaries have access to the same Parts A, B, C, and D as older enrollees.